brunokoga/pathfinder-markdown/prd_markdown/combat.md

 ### Start/Complete Full-Round Action

-The âstart full-round actionâ standard action lets you start undertaking a full-round action, which you can complete in the following round by using another standard action.
+The “start full-round action” standard action lets you start undertaking a full-round action, which you can complete in the following round by using another standard action.
 You can't use this action to start or complete a full attack, charge, run, or withdraw.

 ### Total Defense

 You can defend yourself as a standard action.
 You get a +4 dodge bonus to your AC for 1 round.
 Your AC improves at the start of this action.
-You can't combine total defense with fighting defensively or with the benefit of the [Combat Expertise](feats.html#_combat-expertise) feat.
+You can't combine total defense with fighting defensively or with the benefit of the [Combat Expertise](feats.md#_combat-expertise) feat.
 You can't make attacks of opportunity while using total defense.

 ### Use Special Ability